Trying to get your online business going but frustrated at the endless choices of ecommerce tools, apps, platforms and options??

 ViaBill is an online payment solution that allows shoppers to buy now and pay in easy monthly installments with 0 interest, while merchants get paid upfront and in-full.
 They take care of all credit and fraud risks and integrates directly into your website so that your shoppers would never have to leave your page.
 All they have to do is to simply select ViaBill at checkout.

 With your store ready, and products to sell, how then do you start getting sales?
 By generating awareness and acquiring customers.

-Fortunately, there are also tools in the market that makes marketing tactics. easier to execute.
-Here’s some of them.
+Fortunately, there are also tools in the market that makes marketing tactics easier to execute.
+Here are some of them.